prafulmantale/MobileDevelopment/IOSApps/codepath/tipduggu/README.md

 Optional: Animated split amount hide and show

-Notes:
-    Spent some time trying to figure out how TestFlight works
+Notes:Spent some time trying to figure out how TestFlight works

     Sepnt time on understanding differrent icons and dimensions